 (5) ERCOT may provide other information that describes the REC Trading Program, as it deems convenient or necessary for administering the REC Trading Program.
 ERCOT shall maintain a hypertext link to the appropriate pages on the Public Utility Commission of Texas’ (PUCT’s) website that are related to the REC Trading Program.

 (6) ERCOT shall post each month the best available aggregated total energy sales (in MWh) of Retail Entities in Texas for the previous month and year-to-date for the calendar year.
-This posting shall be based on Retail Entity Loads provided in accordance with Section 14.5.2, Retail Entities.
+This posting shall be based on Retail Entity Loads.

 (7) ERCOT shall post a list of Facility Identification Numbers, associated names, locations, and types.